NikolaBorislavovHristov/jxbuild/builddoc.md

 * This should give you feedback as follows:

 ```
-cicoriasmbp13@Shawns-MBP:$ git submodule init && git submodule update
 Submodule path 'deps/leveldown-mobile': checked out 'd22099865674a7821ee6417213418581d969b7a2'
 ```

-* We’ll remote the .git repository as we don’t need it anymore and it’s large; this makes our copies faster.
+* We’ll remove the .git repository as we don’t need it anymore and it’s large; this makes our copies faster.

 ```
 rm -rf .git